 It can print in various colors using either TPA or PLA materials.

 Flsun has upgraded one of their HE 3D printer models to offer more accuracy and stability.
-It is also the most accurate 3D printer on this list making it an awesome deal with a 210 $ -230 $ price tag.
-The FLSUN3D Delta Kossel’s print quality compares to those of more pricy models.
+It is also the most accurate 3D printer on this list making it an awesome deal.
+The FLSUN3D Delta Kossel’s print quality compares to those of more pricey models.

 You can use SD card to transfer models and use the LCD control panel to manage your prints.